Spain's Best Places You Should Visit

 The unique volcanic landscape of the park was created between 1730 and 1736 when more than 100 volcanoes erupted devastating the southern of the island including several villages.

-Visitors are treated to Martian like landscapes, stunning scenery and rare plants and fauna.
-Just a few metres below the surface the temperature reaches around 650°C and anything thrown into deep holes catches fire immediately.
-The park opens 7 days a week from opening hours 10.00am to 6pm, admission is €8.
+Visitors are treated to Martian-like landscapes, stunning scenery and rare plants and fauna.
+Just a few metres below the surface the temperature reaches around 650°C and anything thrown into deep holes catch fire immediately.
+The park opens 7 days a week from opening hours 10.00 am to 18.00 pm, admission is €8.

 76. Seville’s Historic Gems